 The recipe starts with fresh, juicy summer tomatoes.

-Use cherry or grape tomatoes, if possible.
+Use cherry tomatoes or grape tomatoes, if possible.
 They are easiest to blister.

-While they soften and blister in a skillet, start the risotto by sauteing the onion until golden and tender.
+While they soften and blister in a skillet, start the risotto recipe by sauteing the onion or shallot until golden and tender.
 Add the garlic.

 Add the arborio rice or short-grain rice.